ray-x/forgit.nvim/README.md

   diff_pager = 'delta', -- you can use `diff`, `diff-so-fancy`
-  diff_cmd = '', -- you can use `DiffviewOpen`, `Gvdiffsplit` or `!git diff`, auto if not set fugitive = false, -- git fugitive installed? git_alias = true,  -- git command extensions see: Git command alias show_result = 'quickfix', -- show cmd result in quickfix or notify
+  diff_cmd = '', -- you can use `DiffviewOpen`, `Gvdiffsplit` or `!git diff`, auto if not set fugitive = false, -- git fugitive installed? abbreviate = true, -- abvreviate some of the commands e.g. gps -> git push git_alias = true,  -- git command extensions see: Git command alias show_result = 'quickfix', -- show cmd result in quickfix or notify